Ricky Skaggs: Later career

 In 2000, he shared the stage with Vermont-based jam band, Phish.
 On March 20, 2007, Skaggs released an album with rock musician Bruce Hornsby.

-In 2008, Skaggs released an album he recorded with The Whites on his Skaggs Family Records label.
+In 2008, Skaggs released an album he recorded with the Whites on his Skaggs Family Records label.

 In 2008, Skaggs recorded a bluegrass version of "Old Enough" by the Raconteurs with Ashley Monroe and the Raconteurs.
-He played the mandolin on the track as well as sharing vocals with Jack White, Brendan Benson, and Ashley Monroe.
+He played the mandolin on the track and shared vocals with Jack White, Brendan Benson, and Ashley Monroe.

-In 2011, Skaggs, along with other musicians including the Irish band The Brock McGuire Band, released their album 'Green Grass Blue Grass", an exploration of the connection between Irish Traditional Music and American Bluegrass and Appalachian music.
+In 2011, Skaggs, along with other musicians including the Irish band the Brock McGuire Band, released their album Green Grass Blue Grass, an exploration of the connection between Irish traditional music and American bluegrass and Appalachian music.